-C10.
+G10.
 Foreign currency translation reserve

-The Group has granted loans to its branches in Sweden, Norway and Finland in the currency of the foreign unit for a total of DKK 36,584 million (31 December 2022: DKK 34,573 million).
+The Group has granted loans to its branches in Sweden, Norway and Finland in the currency of the foreign unit for a total of DKK 36,584 million [31 December 2022: DKK 34,573 million].
 The loans are part of the net investment in those units and the foreign currency gains/losses on these loans are recognised in Other comprehensive income.
 The funding of the loans is partly done in DKK in order to create a so-called structural FX hedge position in accordance with banking regulations, i.e. to reduce the impact on capital ratios resulting from changes in the risk exposure amount due to changes in currency rates.
-The Group's net investment in its subsidiaries Danske Hypotek AB (Sweden) and Danske Mortgage Bank Plc (Finland) is included in the structural FX hedge position to extend the hedge to the risk exposure amount measured by currency for EUR, NOK and SEK across the entire Group balance sheet, although with constraints to the size of the loans to the foreign currency rates, increases the volatility in Other comprehensive income and the Foreign currency translation reserve in equity under IFRS since it decreases the hedge of the currency risk on the net investments in those units.
-As at 30 June 2023, the structural FX hedge position totalled DKK 40,750 million (31 December 2022: DKK 41,350 million) and a loss of DKK 2,203 million has been recognised in Other comprehensive income during the first half 2023, primarily due to a weakening of NOK against DKK throughout the first half 2023.
+The Group's net investment in its subsidiaries Danske Hypotek AB (Sweden) and Danske Mortgage Bank Plc (Finland) is included in the structural FX hedge position to extend the hedge to the risk exposure amount measured by currency for EUR, NOK and SEK across the entire Group balance sheet, although with constraints to the size of the loans to the foreign branches and the net investments in the foreign subsidiaries.
+This strategy of partly hedging the sensitivity to capital ratios from volatility in foreign currency rates, increases the volatility in Other comprehensive income and the Foreign currency translation reserve in equity under IFRS since it decreases the hedge of the currency risk on the net investments in those units.
+As at 30 June 2023, the structural FX hedge position totalled DKK 40,750 million (31 December 2022: DKK 41,350 million) and a loss of DKK 2,203 million has been recognised in Other comprehensive income during the first half 2023.
 For the same reason, a loss of DKK 1,222 million was recognised in Other comprehensive income during the first half 2023.